 - Use fictitious profiles.

-- Trolls follow each other, so you can expect initial friend list or followers having fictitious profile.
+- Trolls follow each other, so you can expect an initial friend list or followers having fictitious profiles.

 - Follows personalities, news portals whom they are trolling.

-Let us learn from netizens who have a fair share of trolls in their plate.
-Afterwards, let’s discuss how to negate bashing.
+Let us learn from netizens who have a fair share of trolls on their plate.
+Afterward, let’s discuss how to negate bashing.